Fire safety

 • Cooker.

-You need to ensure alarms are not covered or blocked by anything.
+You need to ensure alarms aren't covered or blocked by anything.
 If on a ceiling, the alarm should be mounted at least 30cm from any wall.
 If on a wall, the alarm should be mounted at least 15cm from the ceiling, but as a rule, placing an alarm at head height is sufficient.

 Note that CO can also come from any fuel-burning appliance such as: